Toggle: English / Spanish

 Contrast given through an IV may cause a slight burning sensation, a metallic taste in the mouth, and a warm flushing of the body.
 These sensations are normal and usually go away within a few seconds.

-CT rapidly creates detailed pictures of the body, including the brain, chest, spine, and abdomen.
-The test may be used to better view the structures inside the chest.
+CT quickly creates detailed pictures of the body.
+The test may be used to get a better view of the structures inside the chest.
 A CT scan is one of the best ways of looking at soft tissues such as the heart and lungs.

 - After a chest injury

 - When a tumor or mass (clump of cells) is suspected, including a solitary pulmonary nodule seen on a chest x-ray

 - To determine the size, shape, and position of organs in the chest and upper abdomen

 - To look for bleeding or fluid collections in the lungs or other areas

 - To look for infection or inflammation in the chest